 - Develop a plan to continually maintain and strengthen the firm's state of preparedness.

 Please Note: When clicking these links, you will be exiting the Federal Emergency Management Agency (FEMA) web site.

 - National Fire Protection Association (NFPA)

 Notices of other opportunities to engage will be distributed through many sources, including FEMA's Infrastructure Protection Directorate and the DHS Private Sector Office.
-Anyone may subscribe to these updates from the www.fema.gov and www.fema.gov/privatesectorpreparedness web pages.
+Anyone may subscribe to these updates from the FEMA.gov and FEMA.gov/privatesectorpreparedness webpages.
 Interested parties are encouraged to monitor these web pages for program updates.